Skip to main content

 • 3% IRA contribution match — on a $7,500 max contribution for 2026, that's $225 back.
 You must keep Gold active for one year and leave the money invested for five years to keep the full match

 • Robinhood Strategies — managed portfolios with no management fee above $100K for Gold members.
-The service now manages over $1.5 billion across 250,000+ funded accounts
+Over $1.5 billion under management across 250,000+ funded accounts

-• Bigger instant deposits — up to 3x your portfolio value, so you can trade immediately after initiating a transfer
+• Bigger instant deposits — up to 3x your portfolio value

 • $500 closing credit on mortgages and refinances through Sage Home Loans

-• Interest on options cash collateral — added March 9, 2026.
-Cash securing options positions now earns the same 3.35% APY
+• Interest on options cash collateral — cash securing options positions earns the same 3.35% APY.
+No other major broker does this

 The math is straightforward.
 If you keep any meaningful cash balance or contribute to an IRA, Gold pays for itself several times over.
-The IRA match alone is worth 4x the annual subscription cost.
+With the Fed funds rate at 3.64% and holding steady since January, Robinhood's 3.35% APY remains competitive — though any further rate cuts would compress this yield.
+At 4.2 million subscribers (a record), the market has clearly voted.

 The Real Cost of 'Free' Trades